Aretha Franklin: The Queen of Soul

 Net Worth and Income Sources

-• Music Royalties and Album Sales: With over 75 million records sold worldwide, Franklin's music catalog continues to generate significant royalties.
+- Music Royalties and Album Sales: Over 75 million records sold worldwide.

 Major Investments and Financial Growth